-Because of the way a guinea pig’s digestive system has evolved, it’s essential that he has a source of fiber (in the form of hay) on a virtual constant basis.
+Because of the way a guinea pig’s digestive system has evolved, it’s essential that they have a source of fiber (in the form of hay) on a constant basis.
 In fact, even a gap of a few hours without eating hay can be seriously detrimental to his health.

 The reason for this is that he’s designed to have constant fiber moving through his gut.
 Without this, the natural movement of the digestive system (a massaging movement known as peristalsis) can slow down to a dangerous level, or even stop altogether.
 This leads to a situation known as gastrointestinal stasis, which can, if not treated, prove fatal to your pet.

 If you ever think that your piggy has gone more than a few hours without eating at least some hay or fibrous product, then you should seek veterinary advice immediately.
 Even a period of as little as six hours can be dangerous to his health.